-A watt is a unit of electricity, one amp (a huge number of electrons) moving in a conductor that has a resistance of one ohm, driven by a force of one volt, (one watt is also one joule).
+A watt is a unit of electricity, one amp (a huge number of electrons) moving around in a conductor, pushed by a force of one volt.
+One watt is also one joule).
 A kilowatt hour is 1,000 watts used per hour.

 The BTU (British Thermal Unit) is the amount of heat needed to raise the temperature of one cubic foot of water one degree Fahrenheit.

 What they have in common is that they are different measurements of the same thing, energy.

 You should care because all are involved in your home heating bill.
 If you live in Edmonton your home is almost certainly heated by natural gas, you may also be using gas for heating water, cooking or drying laundry.